Kirk Ciarrocca: Western Michigan

 In 2013, Ciarrocca joined the staff of the Western Michigan Broncos and head coach P. J. Fleck as the team's offensive coordinator and quarterbacks coach.
 Fleck and Ciarrocca were on the same staff at Rutgers during the 2010 season.
 In 2015, Ciarrocca's offense featured a duo of receivers in Daniel Braverman and Corey Davis who each finished the season with more than 1,300 receiving yards.

 Minnesota

 In 2017, it was announced that Ciarrocca would be following head coach P.J.
 Fleck to Minnesota to be the team's offensive coordinator and quarterbacks coach.

 Penn State

 On December 26, 2019, it was announced that Ciarrocca was hired by the Penn State Nittany Lions and head coach James Franklin as the offensive coordinator and quarterback coach, a position left vacant by Ricky Rahne.
 After one season, Ciarrocca was fired and replaced by Mike Yurcich.

 Minnesota

 On December 6, 2021, it was announced that Ciarrocca would return to Minnesota to be the team's offensive coordinator and quarterbacks coach.

-Rutgers
+Rutgers (second stint)

 On January 7, 2023, Ciarrocca officially returned to Rutgers to be the team's offensive coordinator and quarterbacks coach.